JANET SCHAEFFLER, OP

 Begin your catechetical sessions with a blessing.
 End with a blessing.
 Consider using holy water in your blessings.
 During prayer times, use blessing formulas from our liturgy, the RCIA, and our sacramental celebrations, such as: “Our learning time together today is ended.
 Go in peace.”
 To which all respond: “Thanks be to God.”

-After many years in parish and diocesan catechetical ministry, Janet Schaeffler, OP, is currently involved in catechetical/adult faith formation consultation, writing, workshops, days of reflection/retreats, and teaching.
+Janet Schaeffler, OP, after many years in parish and diocesan catechetical ministry, is currently involved in catechetical/adult faith formation consultation, writing, workshops, days of reflection/retreats, and teaching.
 Her website is janetschaeffler.com.

-This article was written by the Catechist Staff and appeared in Catechist magazine, February 2010.
+This article was originally published in Catechist magazine, February 2010.